isomerpages/moe-beaconpri/_beacon-experiential-learning/Student Development Programmes/MOE Sexuality Education in Schools.md

 the commencement of P5 SEd lessons.
 It is also available here.</p>
 <p>Parents who wish to opt their children out of the Sexuality Education
 lessons need to complete an opt-out form.
-This form will be communicated to parents towards the end of Term 2 before the commencement of P5 SEd lessons.
+This form will be communicated to parents towards the end of Term 2 before the commencement of P5 Sexuality Education lessons.
 It is also available <a href="https://form.gov.sg/698ac91d8bfb78059a8d5afc" rel="noopener noreferrer nofollow" target="_blank">here</a> .
 The completed opt-out form is to be submitted by 25/05/2026.</p>
 <p>Parents can contact the school at &nbsp;6769 7255 or email at &nbsp;
 <a href="mailto:beaconprisch@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">beaconprisch@moe.edu.sg</a>for discussion or to seek clarification about